-Senator Dodd.
+Senator DODD.
 The residence?

-Professor Morris.
+Professor MORRIS.
 It may not necessarily be the state with which the subject has nexus, if the state with which the suspect has nexus is, if that state's law on the subject is in some sense anomalous, another option which is sometimes applied is to look at the laws that exist in most, or many, states.
 And that is a choice to be made.

 Senator DODD.
 Isn't that an unequal application of law?
-I mean, if I live in the District of Columbia, I'm extraditable, if I live in
+I mean, if I live in the District of Columbia, I'm extraditable, if I live in Maryland or Virginia, I'm not.
+Professor MORRIS.
+Well, that's what I'm saying is remedied.
+I'm

-Maryland or Virginia, I'm not.
-Professor Morris.
+Professor MORRIS.
 Well, that's what I'm saying is remedied.
 I'm sorry, I haven't been clear enough.
 The point, precisely, is that it need not necessarily be the law in the District of Columbia that is applied, it's sometimes, it's the law where there's, the place where there is nexus, and sometimes instead, a general survey of state law on the subject is undertaken and some rough estimation of what most U.S. law is with reference to this crime is what is used instead as the baseline for a number of reasons, including to avoid anomalous situations where you have a suspect that is unfortunate enough to have showed upon the wrong jurisdiction.